27 Helpful Banff Travel Tips to Know

 How to Avoid the Crowds at the Popular Banff Spots

-Moraine Lake and Lake Louise will get crowded around 6 am-7 am, so set your alarm early!
-However, you can generally score some solitude if you hang out around until about 9 pm in the summer.
+Moraine Lake and Lake Louise will start to get crowded around 9am, so set your alarm early!
+However, you can generally score some solitude if you hang out around until about 8 or 9 pm in the summer.
 I know it sounds late, but the sun sets around 10:30pm in July, leaving plenty of time to explore.

 Beyond the popular sights, I can’t stress enough to get out on some hikes.
 This is the best way to avoid crowds in the Rockies.
 In general, the further and higher you hike, the fewer people you will see.
 Some of our favorite hikes and scrambles that don’t see many people are The Onion, Mist Mountain (Summit – not hot springs), and Arnica Lake.